Top

 Continue further product validation via user testing, iterating, and more interviews.

-In-App Notifications and FRE Experience
+In-App Notifications and First Run Experience

 Explore and test UI notifications for updates as well as a first run experience explaining all the app features upon sign in.